aspose-barcode/aspose-barcode-reference-tutorials/barcode/english/net/datamatrix-barcode-reading/datamatrix-structured-append-configuration/_index.md

 ---
-title: DataMatrix Structured Append Configuration with Aspose.BarCode for .NET
+title: How to generate DataMatrix barcode with Structured Append using Aspose.BarCode for .NET
 linktitle: DataMatrix Structured Append Configuration
 second_title: Aspose.BarCode .NET API
-description: Learn how to create and read DataMatrix structured append configuration in .NET using Aspose.BarCode for high-efficiency data organization.
+description: Learn how to generate DataMatrix barcode and decode DataMatrix barcode with structured append configuration in .NET using Aspose.BarCode for high-efficiency data organization.
 weight: 11
 url: /net/datamatrix-barcode-reading/datamatrix-structured-append-configuration/
+date: 2026-01-20
 ---

 {{< blocks/products/pf/main-wrap-class >}}